Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * The exit code of the validation is deliberately not used.
 It only separates "at least one failure" from everything else: it stays `0` when every finding is a warning and when no group matched, and it is `1` both for a run that found a problem and for one that never started, so only the report itself tells the check what happened
 * `--match` restricts the report to the validation messages it names, `--ignore` drops the ones it names, and `--ignore` wins where both hit the same message.
 Findings that are known and accepted are filtered out this way and then no longer influence the check state
 * Validation messages are redacted before they are printed, so a connection error quoting a data source name does not carry a credential into the plugin output
+* A finding may come with a list of what exactly is wrong - the tables of an outdated schema, the files an update modified, the packages a dependency check misses.
+That list is part of the message and is filtered on by `--match` and `--ignore` like the rest of it.
+The commands that repair the finding go into the separate `Suggested Fix` column that `--lengthy` adds

 ## Fact Sheet